Control Allocation Algorithm for Hypersonic Glide Vehicles with Input Limitations: Conclusion

+with $\boldsymbol{u}_s(t)$ denoting a desired steady-state control input for a given virtual control command $\boldsymbol{\nu}(t)$.
+The vector $\boldsymbol{u}_s(t)$ represents a preferred steady-state solution of the algebraic allocation relation $\boldsymbol{\nu}(t)=\mathbf B(\mathbf x(t),\boldsymbol{\sigma}(t))\,\boldsymbol u(t)$ and serves as a reference point for the solution process.
+At this stage, $\boldsymbol{u}_s(t)$ is introduced as an auxiliary design quantity and is neither required to be unique nor enforced as a hard constraint.
+Its purpose is to encode designer preferences regarding steady-state actuator usage, for example with respect to load distribution or thermal considerations.
+The specific construction of $\boldsymbol{u}_s(t)$ and its integration within the subsequently proposed control allocation strategy are addressed in Section~\ref{Designer Preference-Based Steady State Solution}.
+The weighting matrix $\mathbf W_m$ penalizes deviations of the computed control input from the preferred steady-state solution, whereas $\mathbf W_r$ penalizes variations between consecutive control inputs $\boldsymbol u(t)$ and $\boldsymbol u(t-T)$, thereby promoting smooth actuator behavior.
+Design guidelines and problem-specific choices for the weighting matrices $\mathbf W_m$ and $\mathbf W_r$ for the control allocation problem of the GHGV-2 are provided in Section~\ref{Actuator State-Based Weighting Matrices}.

-In summary, the problem addressed in this work is to find, at each time, a control input \( \boldsymbol{u}(t) \) for the system defined in Eqs.~\eqref{NonlinearSystem_1} and \eqref{NonlinearSystem_2}, in accordance with Eq.~\eqref{State_dependent_General_CA_problem}, such that the virtual control input demand \( \mathbf{B}(\boldsymbol{x}(t),\bm{\sigma}(t))\,\boldsymbol{u}(t) = \boldsymbol{\nu}(t) \) is met if the command is within the state- and operating-point-dependent actuator limits.
-If the command is not feasible, the system should generate a command that minimizes the error between the requested and achievable command while respecting the input limitations from Eq.~\eqref{control_input_limits2}.
+In summary, the problem addressed in this work is to determine, at each time instant, a control input $\boldsymbol{u}(t)$ for the system defined in Eqs.~\eqref{NonlinearSystem_1} and \eqref{NonlinearSystem_2}, in accordance with Eq.~\eqref{State_dependent_General_CA_problem}, such that the virtual control input demand $\mathbf{B}(\boldsymbol{x}(t),\boldsymbol{\sigma}(t))\,\boldsymbol{u}(t)=\boldsymbol{\nu}(t)$ is satisfied whenever the command lies within the state- and operating-point-dependent actuator limits.
+If the command is not feasible, the control input is determined so as to minimize the deviation between the requested and achievable virtual control input while respecting the input constraints defined in Eq.~\eqref{control_input_limits2}. }